 (66.2° F.) in Sunndalsøra, Møre og Romsdal, the municipality (fylket) where I am born and raised.
 During the month of February, we have actually had tulips popping up in February.

 This almost summery temperature is because the north-western part of Norway is exposed to a foehn (føhn/føn) effect, which is a warm and dry southerly wind.

-But compared to these areas, the weather in Norway is pleasant.
-Because of Norway's location in the westerlies, on the east side of a the Atlantic Ocean, it benefits from The Gulf Stream.
-With this huge, warm and steady current near its shores, the Norway climate is much friendlier than its latitude indicates.
+But, compared to Alaska and Greenland, the weather in Norway is pleasant.
+Because of Norway's location on the western coast, the east side of the Atlantic Ocean, it benefits from the warmth of the Gulf Stream.
+With this huge, warm and steady current near its shores, Norway's climate is much friendlier than its latitude indicates.

 Norway is definitely the place to go if you like winter sports.

-You'll find sport meets of every kind.
-They love competition and do not lack spectators.
+You'll find sports meets of every kind.
+They love the competition and do not lack spectators.

 Skiing Postage Stamp (left)